 Save the Lake Coalition, c/o

-The entire Upper Chippewa Lake Watershed — including Chippewa Lake, the focus of the Save the Lake Coalition — will be helped by this cooperative environmental fact-finding project involving Chippewa Lake and the Medina County Park District.
+The entire Upper Chippewa Lake Watershed — including Chippewa Lake, the focus of the Save the Lake Coalition — will be helped by this cooperative environmental fact-finding project involving Save the Lake, Medina County Park District and the Medina Soil and Water Conservation District.

 Donations can be sent to the Save the Lake Coalition c/o Friends of Medina County Parks.